younghwanglocalspace/photo-picker-plus-ios/README.md

 Description
 -----------

-This class allows you to pick a photo from any supported online source such as Facebook, Instagram and Dropbox among others.
-It also replaces the standard picker in that it allows you to pick photos from the device, take photo with the camera or just to pick the latest photo in your library.
+This class allows you to pick a photo or a video from any supported online source such as Facebook, Instagram and Dropbox among others.
+It also replaces the standard picker in that it allows you to pick photos and videos from the device, take photo or record video with the camera or just to pick the latest photo/video in your library.
 It has integrated support for multiple image selection, just as the original Image Picker from Apple.

 Screenshots
 -----------